 This tasty recipe can be consumed either as a snack or morning tiffin.
-It nourishes the body and is recommended once or twice a week.
+It nourishes the body and is recommended once or twice a week, in all seasons.
 One can consume 1 – 2 pieces of rotti at a time.
-It should not be eaten at the end of a meal and is suitable in any season.
+It should not be eaten at the end of a meal.

 Makes 4-5 rotti

 ¼ cup/20g dried shredded coconut

 ⅛ flat tsp turmeric powder

 1 heaped tsp finely grated ginger

 In a medium bowl, add the rice flour, dried coconut, turmeric, asafoetida powder, cumin seeds and salt.
 Finely grate the carrot – measuring ½ cup, grate the ginger, finely chopped coriander and curry leaves, then add to the flour mixture.

 Pour the water into the bowl.